 CBD Oil Use for Postpartum Depression

 There is growing clinical evidence that CBD oil can help relieve depression and one frequent condition after the birth of the baby is Postpartum Depression (PPD).
 One conservative estimate is that 1 in 7 women experience it.
 But those are only the reported cases.
 Not all cases are reported.
 The overall percentage may be much higher.

-The two most common ways of treating PPD are talk therapy and taking antidepressants like Tramadol, which is a highly addictive opioid.
+The two most common ways of treating PPD are talk therapy and taking antidepressants.
 CBD oil offers an alternative that doesn’t typically cause weight gain or other symptoms commonly associated with taking antidepressants and no possibility of addiction.

 Using CBD Oil While Breastfeeding